 Those staking through liquidity pools will face the risk of centralization.
 As there’s a great chance that centralized entities will operate these pools, there will be a risk of hacks and the funds being stolen.
 Users who choose to stake through staking pools must be well aware of such threats and carefully analyze the staking pools before taking the leap.

 As it stands, Ethereum 1.0 will stick around for the coming few years.
-But the transition towards an improved version of the world’s most widely used blockchain network will begin in 2020.
+However the transition towards an improved version of the world’s most widely used blockchain network will begin in 2020.
 It is still hard to predict when the Ethereum 2.0 rollout will conclude, but we are surely headed for exciting times in the world of decentralized internet and applications.

 Are you looking to invest in Ethereum?
-Starting with NDAX is easy: Sign up, fund your account, and start trading Ethereum, Bitcoin, Litecoin, Tether, XRP, EOS, Stellar, Dogecoin, Cardano and Chainlink.
+Starting with Ndax is easy: Sign up, fund your account, and start trading Ethereum, Bitcoin, Litecoin, Tether, XRP, EOS, Stellar, Dogecoin, Cardano and Chainlink.